Stream 6 Session #12: Free communications- GLP1RA-related therapies, diabetes and MAFLD

 Prof Stephen Nicholls is a world-renowned cardiologist and leads the Victorian Heart Hospital (VHH).
 A multiple-award winner, Professor Nicholls has written more than 770 manuscripts, book chapters and conference proceedings, and has raised more than $100 million in research funding.

-Nanjing Drum Tower Hospital / Affiliated Hospital of Medical School / Nanjing University
+Nanjing Drum Tower Hospital, Affiliated Hospital of Medical School, Nanjing University

 Prof Richard MacIsaac

-Director of Endocrinology
+Professor and Director of Endocrinology and Diabetes

 Acute dip in eGFR in patients treated with tirzepatide.
 A post-hoc analysis of long-term clinical trials of tirzepatide treatment